rsksmart/devportal-1.0/rif/marketplace/dev-setup.md

 - `ui-config.json` - (**Optional**) the configuration file for the [RIF Marketplace UI](https://github.com/rsksmart/rif-marketplace-ui).
 This contains information for all the networks which are deployed.
 This should be put in the `rif-marketplace-ui/src/ui-config.json`.
 - `cache-[network]-config.json` - (**Optional**) Specific per network configuration file for the [RIF Marketplace Cache](https://github.com/rsksmart/rif-marketplace-cache) service.
 The configuration should be in `rif-marketplace-cache/config/local.json`.
-- `rnsAdmin-[network]-config.json` - Per network conguration file for the [RNS Domains Manager](https://github.com/rnsdomains/rns-manager-react).
+- `rnsAdmin-[network]-config.json` - Per network configuration file for the [RNS Domains Manager](https://github.com/rnsdomains/rns-manager-react).
 The configuration should be in `rns-manager-react/src/config/contracts.local.json`.

 ### 1.3.
 Browser wallet